 If you want emergency medical personnel or your physician to honor your request that you not be given CPR, it is important to have a properly executed DNR Order in place.
 A living will or advance health care directive is not a substitute for a DNR Order.
 EMTís and other emergency medical personnel are not trained to interpret lengthy legal documents such as living wills and advance directives.
 Do not rely on a living will or your agent for health care to carry out your preferences regarding CPR.

-The Laws on Assisted Death
+State Laws on Physician Assisted Suicide

 Reasons You May Not Want CPR